bytebase/bytebase.com/content/docs/security/anonymize-data.md

 <EnterpriseOnlyBlock />

-For MySQL instances, Workspace Owners and DBAs can mark table columns as `Sensitive` to anonymize the data.
+Workspace Owners and DBAs can mark table columns as `Sensitive` to anonymize the data.

 See the following example, the `amount` column is marked as `Sensitive`.